translate/translate/docs/formats/base_classes.rst

 Some future ideas:

-As the number of of languages can be seen as one "dimension" of the translation unit, plurality can be seen as a second dimension.
+As the number of languages can be seen as one "dimension" of the translation unit, plurality can be seen as a second dimension.
 A format can thus be classified according to the dimensionality that it supports, as follows: